 IS BASSWOOD A GOOD CHOICE FOR A SAUNA?

-Yes, basswood is an excellent choice for building a sauna.
+Yes, basswood for sauna is an excellent choice of wood.
 It is a suitable wood for both infrared saunas and traditional saunas.
 Several qualities make basswood an ideal wood for use, see below.

 EXCELLENT HEAT DISTRIBUTION